DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 ### Eventmonitor

 Another way to check, wether the collected data is reasonable, one can look at the hitmaps and correlations between the sensors.
-To do so, type from teh homedirectory:
+To do so, move into the directory containing the data

 ```Shell Session
 $ cd ../../media/curved/ALPIDE_data/GSI_May_2021/